 Girls and young women in India are confronted with a life cycle of rights denials and challenges as is depicted in the infographic above.
 The Government of India is addressing these challenges through its flagship 'Beti Bachao, Beti Padhao' scheme.
-COVID-19 pandemic has aggravated the challenges for girls and young women.
-Country Strategy-V Update (2022-27) has identified six girls' rights issues (refer box below) as its priority based on multiple stakeholder consultations, girls' rights situation analysis, CSP-IV review, insights gained from CS-V and program and policy analysis of government, CSR and UN system.
+The revised Country Strategy-V (2022-27) has identified six girls' rights issues (refer box below) as its priority based on multiple stakeholder consultations, girls' rights situation analysis, CSP-IV review, insights gained from CS-V and program and policy analysis of government, CSR and UN system.